pruthviraj495/Statsmarketresearch-blogs/0603/Automotive_Antifreeze_and_Coolant_Market.md

-<h1>Automotive Antifreeze and Coolant Market, Global Outlook and Forecast 2023-2032</h1><br/><p><strong>The global Automotive Antifreeze and Coolant market was valued at US$ 7895 million in 2022 and is projected to reach US$ 9814.7 million by 2029, at a <strong>CAGR</strong> of 3.2% during the forecast period.
-The influence of COVID-19 and the Russia-Ukraine War were considered while estimating market sizes.</strong></p>

- <p>An antifreeze is an additive, which lowers the freezing point of a water-based liquid.
+<h1>Automotive Antifreeze and Coolant Market, Global Outlook and Forecast 2023-2032</h1><br/><p>An antifreeze is an additive, which lowers the freezing point of a water-based liquid.
 An antifreeze mixture is used to achieve freezing-point depression for cold environments.
 Common antifreezes increase the boiling point of the liquid, allowing higher coolant temperature.
 A coolant is a substance, typically liquid or gas, which used to reduce or regulate the temperature of a system.</p>